Link

 Intro

 When trying the new Atlus game Metaphor: Refantazio, it came to me that the performance on steam deck was sub-standard for the kind of graphics this game has.
 While it has a great art-style, the performance does not meet the techniques seen on it, as it seems to come from persona 5 engine which ran on a PS3.
-For this reason, i captured a few different scenes, and analyzed the result, to try to see what is the cause for such a performance.
+For this reason, i captured a few different scenes, and analysed the result, to try to see what is the cause for such a performance.

 My focus here is on the Steam Deck gpu in particular, and how the rendering techniques seen in this game work for it.
 The game focuses on PS5 and PC, and does not target Steam Deck in particular, but the Steam Deck provides a good proxy for a mid range/low end GPU, and it has very nice performance measuring tools we can use on it.
 The workflow explained here is usable for vkguide code too, and you can see how the techniques run on-device.